stifwo/advantageous-aging/README.md

 ### Other sets of survivorship data
 If you possess survivorship data for an organism in the wild as well as in a protected environment, you should be able to use the code to test how well our life-history model can accommodate for your data.

-1. Add a new directory containing your data in the ´data´ directory.
+1. Add a new directory containing your data in the `data` directory.
 1. Create a new notebook for parameter estimation (curve fitting)
 1. Adapt the curve fitting procedure from the parameter estimation notebooks for *Frontinella* and *Telostylinus*
 1. Run through the parameter space in multiple passes, with progressively smaller intervals and smaller steps